tripal/tripal_doc/docs/dev_guide/deprecations/chado_query_api.rst

 - **Issue** `#1314 <https://github.com/tripal/tripal/issues/1341>`_
 - **PR**

 The `Drupal Database API <https://www.drupal.org/docs/develop/drupal-apis/database-api>`_ provides a unified, object-oriented approach to querying databases that provides support for a large number of underlying database engines (e.g. MySQL, MongoDb, SQLlite, PostgreSQL).
 It is built upon PHP's PDO (PHP Data Objects) database API, and inherits much of its syntax and semantics.
-Tripal DBX extends the Drupal Database API to provide support specific to handling multiple schema in PostgreSQL, as well as, to provide awareness of the Chado Schema.
+Tripal DBX extends the Drupal Database API to provide support specific to handling multiple schemas in PostgreSQL, as well as, to provide awareness of the Chado Schema.

 This change record marks the point that the old function-based Tripal Chado Query API will be deprecated in favour of this new object-oriented approach fully integrated with Drupal 9+.